NethServer/nethsecurity/docs/quickstart.md

 The image can be imported inside [Proxmox](https://www.proxmox.com/).

 First, make sure to have 2 different network bridges.
-In this example we are going to use `vmbr0` abd `vmbr1`.
+In this example we are going to use `vmbr0` and `vmbr1`.
 The described procedure can be also done using the Proxmox UI.

 Create the virtual machine, in this example the machine will have id `401`: